1grzyb1/controller-client/README.md

 ### Basic Usage

-Create a proxy instance of your controller and invoke methods directly:
+Create a proxy instance of your controller and invoke methods directly

+Underneath it uses `MockMvc` to perform the request and map the response to the return type of the method.

 ``` java
     @Autowired